Alerion/fantasy_map/README.md

 If packages are not available follow [this instruction](<http://www.postgresql.org/download/linux/ubuntu/>) how to add repository.
 (Check Ubuntu version ``lsb_release -a``)

-## Install GeoDjango, PostGIS and other
+## Install GeoDjango, PostGIS, GDAL and other

 https://docs.djangoproject.com/en/1.8/ref/contrib/gis/install/